francesco-strazzullo/workshop-git/README.md

 #### Exercise 4

 Create a file and commit it on master.
-Create a branch a commit one modification, then cherry pick the modification on master.
+Create a branch and commit one modification, then cherry pick the modification on master.
 Delete the other branch.

 #### Exercise 5